lukeasrodgers/jquery-batchedimageloader/README.md

-Small plugin to batch load images to avoid rate-limited image requests.
+Small plugin (about half a KB, minified) to batch load images to avoid rate-limited image requests.

 It works by splitting up the images into batches, then delayed-loading them with setTimeout.